tier4/drs-docs/docs/calibration/index.md

                 ![](images/image-20241121-114001.png)
         5. Move the board so that the location of detected pairs covers as wide an area of sensor FoV as possible.
 During this process, keep an eye on the value of `crossvalidation_reprojection_error`.
 If this value gets extremely high (like over 10), there may be an issue (e.g., published `camera_info` is not the proper (calibrated) one).
             ![](images/image-20241121-121943.png)
-        6. When the number of detected pairs is over the predefined value, the “Save calibration” button will become available.
+        6. When the number of detected pairs is over the predefined value(14), the “Save calibration” button will become available.
 After collecting sufficient data, press the button and save the result into a yaml file.
 After confirming that the result is correctly saved, close all windows.
             ![](images/image-20241121-122343.png)

     <details>